Kingdom of Sussex: Christianisation and loss of independence (600–860)

 After 491 the written history of Sussex goes blank until 607, when the annals report that Ceolwulf of Wessex fought against the South Saxons.
 Threatened by Wessex, the South Saxons sought to secure their independence by alliance with Mercia.
 To the South Saxons, the more distant influence and control of a king from Mercia is likely to have been preferable to that of the West Saxons.
 The alliance between Mercia and the South Saxons was further sealed by Æðelwealh, king of Sussex, receiving baptism into the Christian church through the Mercian court, with Wulfhere acting as his sponsor, making Æðelwealh Sussex's first Christian king.
 Wulfhere gave Æðelwealh the Isle of Wight and the territory of the Meonwara (the Meon valley of present-day Hampshire). Æðelwealh also married Eabe, a princess of the Hwicce, a Mercian satellite province.

 16th-century Barnardi picture of Cædwalla granting lands to Wilfrid.

-In 681, the exiled St Wilfrid of Northumbria arrived in the kingdom of the South Saxons and remained there for five years evangelising and baptising the people.
+In 681, the exiled St Wilfrid of Northumbria arrived in the kingdom of the South Saxons and remained there for five years evangelising (Note: An hypothesis, posited by some modern academics has suggested that it is possible that the people of Sussex were already members of the British church (Insular Christians).
+Because Wilfrid and his followers did not like the British church his biographer Stephen of Ripon would have suppressed this knowledge in the "Life of Wilfrid".
+Also for similar reasons Bede would have excluded this from his "History".) and baptising the people.
 There had been a famine in the land of the South Saxons when Wilfrid arrived.
 Wilfrid taught the locals to fish, and they were impressed with Wilfrid's teachings and agreed to be baptised en masse.
 On the day of the baptisms the rain fell on the "thirsty earth", so ending the famine. Æðelwealh gave 87 hides (an area of land) and a royal vill to Wilfrid to enable him to found Selsey Abbey.
 The abbey eventually became the seat of the South Saxon bishopric, where it remained until after the Norman Conquest, when it was moved to Chichester by decree of the Council of London of 1075.